“Ozymandias” – Creativity can take some courage

-It is hard sometimes to create.
-We wonder, will our darlings ever survive.
+It is hard sometimes to be creative, to create.
+We wonder, will our creation ever survive.
 I have spoken already of a book called The Courage to Create by Rollo May.

 I met a traveller from an antique land